hoangduytran/blender-manual/manual/editors/timeline.rst

       3D Viewport red FPS.

-   When you play an animation, the frame rate is displayed at the top left of the 3D Viewport.
+   If animation playback can't keep up with the desired :ref:`Frame Rate <bpy.types.RenderSettings.fps>`, the actual frame rate (shown in the top left corner of the 3D Viewport) will turn red, and the *Sync* option determines how the situation should be handled.
-   If the scene is detailed and playback is slower than the set :ref:`Frame Rate <bpy.types.RenderSettings.fps>`, these options are used to synchronize the playback.

    Play Every Frame
-      Plays every frame even if playback is slow.
+      Play every frame, even if this results in the animation playing slower than intended.
    Frame Dropping
       Drop frames if playback becomes slower than the scene's frame rate.
    Sync to Audio